floydpink/harimenon.com/source/about/index.md

 ### Welcome and [Namaste](http://en.wikipedia.org/wiki/Namaste)!

-I am a polyglot developer and have been hacking at things for over eighteen years now at the <a href="#" title="2020-01-02 18:42" onclick="return false;">time</a> of updating this page.
+I am a polyglot developer and have been hacking on software for over nineteen years now at the <a href="#" title="2020-08-16 09:29" onclick="return false;">time</a> of updating this page.
 I love building things with technology, especially architecting scalable, highly performant, multi-tier solutions and I strive for rich user experiences in all of the applications I build.

 #### Contact Me